 Small businesses underestimate the threat hackers pose to their business.
 About 87% of small businesses think cyber-criminals will not attack them, when half of them actually experience cyber-attacks.
 To compound matters, about half of small businesses which experience a cyber-attack go out of business within the next six months.

 Hackers love small businesses.
-Most of them have minimal security deployments in place.
+Most of them have minimal cyber security deployments in place.
 The small scale of operations equates to a modest budget, which almost always means an absence of a proactive security policy, let alone deployment of the latest state-of-the-art security measures.
 Hackers can breach information with relative ease, to steal employee details, customer’s financial information, vendor information, and trade secrets.
 Worse, they can use the breach as a springboard to steal from the people whose credentials they usurped.

 There is no point in locking the stables after the horse has bolted.
 When it comes to cyber-security, there is no shortcut to a proactive and preemptive approach.
 Is your business equipped to keep cyber-attackers at bay?
 Cyber-security need not always mean a huge investment in infrastructure and resources.
 Consider the following factors.